aliibrahim123/neocomp.js/docs/litedom/core.md

 	after (...newSiblings: (LiteNode | string)[]): LiteNode;
 }
 ```
-`before` insert the given siblings before the node.
+`before`: insert the given siblings before the node.

-`after` insert the given siblings after the node.
+`after`: insert the given siblings after the node.

 **note:** this functions fail silently if there is no parent.